chloelee767/zb4171-monocle/README.md

     --preprocess-cds.num-dim <num_dim> --reduce-dimension.umap.n-neighbors <num_neighbors>
 ```

 - `--save-config-to <path>` : where should the script save the JSON file containing all the parameters used by Monocle to?
 If not specified, this file will not be saved.
+See `sample/results/*.json` for examples.
 - `--temp-dir <path>` : where should the script save temporary files to? if not specified, it will use the current directory.
 - The flags for the parameters for the different Monocle 3 functions are named as `--<function_name>.<parameter_name>`, based on the function and parameter names in the R package, with all underscores replaced with dashes.
 - For boolean parameter values, `true`, `t`, `false`, `f` may be given.